 Participating in this cause can be as individual and self directed as working in your own yard or as organized as a company wide initiative.Whatever you choose to do, just mark the occasion and celebrate.
 This year’s theme is “Restore our Earth,” and it’s all about reducing our environmental footprint and fixing the damage we’ve already done.
 At the end view four tips to make your business more earth friendly.

 The 5 W's of Earth Day

 WHO: YOU!
 Your family, school community, church group.
 Your business.
 Your elected officials.
 Your local stores.
+Your business if you own one, and those you frequent.
 Ask questions.
 Listen to campaign platforms.
 Look at packaging and place of origin.
 Are the choices we make helping to protect our towns and cities?

 DID YOU KNOW: Vampire Power: The electricity used by appliances plugged in but not in use is estimated to account for 1% of global C02 emissions.
 1 in 6.25 adults claim they always make an effort to unplug electrical appliances when not using them. source: www.rd.com

 WHERE: Look around you.
 As you sit at your desk, do you have a stack of paper?
 Where does it go?
 When you get home, do you throw that coffee cup in the garbage or recycle it?
 Do you plant flowers and vegetables to help with air quality and our carbon footprint?
 Does your community offer a space for community gardening?
 Does your company offer incentives for green commuting?If you’re a business owner, how do you reward and incentivize green best practices?